 Exercise isn’t so much a weight-loss tool as a great way to regulate your hormones.
 (Sex is, too!)
 A good workout produces endorphines and other happy hormones… but one that’s too intense (either too long or too hard, or both) produces cortisol, the stress hormone.
 We don’t want any of that.
 So the trick with exercise is to do enough of it to get the benefits but not so much that your body can’t handle it.
 What exactly that is for you will probably take some tinkering.
 For some people, it’s a good long walk every day or half an hour of yoga before work.
 For others, it’s three or four weekly sessions of weight lifting.
-There’s swimming, biking, dance, rock climbing, and my personal favorite, HIIT….
+There’s swimming, biking, dance, rock climbing, HIIT, bowling….
 I promise that there’s something for everybody.
 Find your groove and stick to it and be honest with yourself about whether you could do more or need to do less.
-If endurance running gives you diarrhea or disrupts your cycles, it’s probably not worth doing, no matter how much you might love it!
+For example, if endurance running gives you diarrhea or disrupts your cycles, it’s probably not worth doing, no matter how much you might love it!

 Keep it Simple with Freezer Cooking